 This prospectus and the information incorporated by reference in it, as well as any prospectus supplement that accompanies it, include "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act.
 We intend our forward-looking statements to be covered by the safe harbor provisions for forward-looking statements in these sections.
 All statements regarding our expected financial position and operating results, our business strategy, our financing plans, forecasted demographic and economic trends relating to our industry and similar matters are forward-looking statements.
 These statements can sometimes be identified by our use of forward-looking words such as "may," "will," "anticipate," "estimate," "expect" or "intend."
 We cannot promise you that our expectations in such forward-looking statements will turn out to be correct.
-Our actual results could be materially different from our expectations because of various factors, including those discussed in this prospectus under the caption "Risk Factors."
+Our actual results could be materially different from our expectations.
+Important factors that could cause our actual results to be materially different from our expectations include those discussed in this prospectus under the caption "Risk Factors."